casact/chainladder-python/README.rst

 chainladder - Property and Casualty Loss Reserving in Python
 ------------------------------------------------------------

-This package gets inpiration from the popular `R ChainLadder package`_.
+This package gets inspiration from the popular `R ChainLadder package`_.

 This package strives to be minimalistic in needing its own API.
 Think in `pandas`_ for data manipulation and `scikit-learn`_ for model